nicolasparexxx-del/copilot-extension/README.md

   </a>
 </h1>
 <p align="center">
-  This repository enables feedback and communication about the <strong>Arm GitHub Copilot</strong> extension.
+  This repository enables feedback and communication about the <strong>Arm for GitHub Copilot</strong> extension.
 It is actively updated and easy to get started.
 </p>